Our Lovable app leaked every user's data on day one

 No ENABLE ROW LEVEL SECURITY.
 No CREATE POLICY.
 The schema acknowledges tenancy through the user_id column, but enforces nothing.

 Each side has a defensible reason.
 Supabase keeps the default permissive so new projects work.
-Lovable doesn’t enable RLS because nothing in the prompt asked for “row-level security”, and the prompt-boundary problem strikes again: the AI generated exactly what was asked for and nothing else.
-The user gets a working dashboard with multi-tenant-looking code, and a database that has no idea tenants exist.
+Lovable doesn’t enable RLS because nothing in the prompt asked for row-level security, and it generated exactly what was asked and nothing more.
+The user ends up with a working dashboard, multi-tenant-looking code, and a database that has no idea tenants exist.

 The fix: three policies